avishaan/codehatcher.github.io/_posts/2014-10-13-code-coverage-node.md

 ---
 title: "Continuous Integration with Code Coverage in Node.js"
-excerpt: "Continuous integration and test driven development are important strategies for any engineering team that wants to be efficient."
+excerpt: "Continuous integration and test-driven development are important strategies for any engineering team that wants to be efficient."
 categories:
   - engineering execution
 tags: